Getting Started with Contact Center Metrics

 - Revenue.
 Is your contact center making you money?
 Studying revenue allows you to identify the effectiveness of your sales programs (including up-selling) and will help guide future sales training.

 - Contact Center Productivity.
-In other words, how much time agents handle contacts (answering questions, customer service, sales, etc.) vs. how long they wait for inbound calls or outbound call assignments.
+In other words, how much time agents spend with live contacts (answering questions, customer service, sales, etc.) vs. how long they wait for inbound calls or outbound call assignments.

 - Average Speed of Answer.
 This is the amount of time it takes for calls to be answered during a certain period.
 This also includes the amount of time that customers wait in the call queue to reach an agent.

-- Abandoned Contacts.
+- Call Abandon Rate.
 Many inbound contacts hang-up before speaking to someone, so this metric can help you gauge where to place your resources.
-If many callers simply give-up because they waited too long during peak hours, this indicates that you may need to hire more agents or train them better to handle the call volume.
+If many callers simply give-up because they waited too long, this indicates that you may need to hire more agents or train them better to handle the call volume.

 - Customer Satisfaction.
 Happy customers spend more and are willing to recommend your business or products to others.
-By conducting surveys (or third-party outreach efforts or focus groups) during or after contact with a customer, you can quickly determine how satisfied your customers are with their experience.
+By reaching out during or after contact with a customer, you can quickly determine how satisfied your customers are with their experience.
 All you have to do is ask.

 The important thing to keep in mind when it comes to reporting and metrics is that there is no cookie cutter solution.